 Reaching out for help is never a sign of weakness.
 Rather, think of it as a clever means of gaining strength against a powerful enemy.

-Getting professional help is another option that can help you achieve greater peace of mind.
+Getting professional help is another option to help you achieve greater peace of mind.
 See a therapist specializing in treating stress and anxiety through recommendations from people you know.
-They can help you gain an even better understanding of your situation and provide the right tools to help you cope.
+They can help you better understand your situation and provide the right tools to help you cope.

 8. Make stretching a habit.

-When you are stressed, your body has a tendency to curl up, and you may not even notice it happening.
+When stressed, your body tends to curl up, and you may not even notice it happening.
 Your shoulders may hunch over, you keep your head bowed down, and your spine curves.
-All of these can be caused by tension knots that automatically form when your body has a lot of adrenaline and cortisol running through it.
+All these can be caused by tension knots that automatically form when your body has a lot of adrenaline and cortisol.

 Being in a constant state of stress can negatively affect both the mind and body and bring about a variety of illnesses that are not easy to recover from.
-If you often deal with stress, the tips shared above can help you improve your physical and psychological health.
+If you often deal with stress, the above tips can help you improve your physical and psychological health.

 Kelvin Garner is the founder of Garner General Trading, a one-stop solution for all fitness needs in the UAE.
-The Garner team have put many years into sourcing a high-quality and affordable range of home and commercial gym equipment.
-From selecting the right equipment for your personal needs and space available to the professional setup in your home, Garner General Trading is there each step of the way.
+The Garner team has spent many years sourcing a high-quality and affordable range of home and commercial gym equipment.
+Garner General Trading is there at each step, from selecting the right equipment for your personal needs and space available to the professional setup in your home.